flux-music/flux-music-license/README.md

 You may NOT:

-- Copy, modify, or redistribute any part of Flux Music
+- Copy, modify, or redistribute any part of Jupiter
 - Reverse engineer or attempt to extract source code
 - Resell or commercially exploit the bot
 - Use the bot in any unlawful or abusive manner